SkyRevved/HospitalDiagnosisApp/README.md

-Certainly!
-Here's an updated version of the `README.md` with an added section for screenshots:

----

 # Hospital Diagnosis System

 This Python project is a hospital diagnostic system that allows users to input their symptoms and receive a possible diagnosis.
 It features a graphical user interface (GUI) created with Tkinter and can be converted into a standalone executable using PyInstaller.